usercode/ImageWizard/README.md

 # ImageWizard
-A ASP.NET Core middleware to manipulate your images dynamically.
+A ASP.NET Core service / middleware to manipulate your images dynamically as alternative for thumbor.

 | Package                       | Release |
 |--------------------------------|-----------------|